oracle/macaron/docs/source/pages/using.rst

 Providing a PURL string instead of a repository path
 ''''''''''''''''''''''''''''''''''''''''''''''''''''

-Instead of providing the repository path for the analysis software component, a `PURL <https://github.com/package-url/purl-spec/blob/master/PURL-SPECIFICATION.rst>`_. string for the target git repository could be used.
+Instead of providing the repository path to analyze a software component, you can use a `PURL <https://github.com/package-url/purl-spec/blob/master/PURL-SPECIFICATION.rst>`_. string for the target git repository.

-To begin with, we follow the same steps for the configuration if needed (especially for self-hosted GitLab instances).
-The PURL string for a git repository could be created using the following format:
+To simplify the examples, we use the same configurations as above if needed (e.g., for the self-hosted GitLab instances).
+The PURL string for a git repository should have the following format:

 .. code-block::

   pkg:<git_service_domain>/<organization>/<name>

-The list bellow shows examples for the corresponding PURL string for different git repositories:
+The list bellow shows examples for the corresponding PURL strings for different git repositories:

 .. list-table:: Example of PURL strings for git repositories.
    :widths: 50 50